cveckr21/Latin102/translation1.md

 1. Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.

-Dexameni, Dexameno, m. - accusative, singular, 2nd declension ❌
+Dexamenus, Dexameni, m. - accusative, singular, 2nd declension

 2. Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.